connecting

 Man of the Forest

 These wonderful primates are thought to be the closest relatives to humans, sharing 97% of DNA.
-Observing these orangutans in their natural environment is one of the most magical experiences.
+Observing these orangutans in their natural environment is one of the most magical experiences you can have.

 Found now only on the islands of Borneo and Sumatra, Orangutans are critically endangered.
 Habitat loss and poaching continue to push not only orangutans, but entire ecosystems of flora and wildlife to extinction.